 Outreach and engagement strategies are critical in helping people experiencing homelessness to transition from the streets into housing and services.
 Good, effective outreach and engagement is built on strong values, principles, and unique worker stances amidst difficult circumstances – a dance with grace.

 Outreach workers take one step toward a potential client, not knowing what their response will be—will the client join in or walk away?
 Do they like to lead or follow?
 Every outreach worker has a different style and is better at some steps than others.
 To dance with grace, when the stakes are high, is the challenge for all of us.
 This interactive session is for any practitioner or manager looking to develop their outreach and engagement, and will explore:

-- How to develop relationships and understand boundaries
+- how to develop trusting relationships built on strengths and aspirations

 Touching the Void

 Complementary to psychologically informed environments, Trauma-Informed Care is an approach for service delivery for people who have complex needs and may be vulnerable.